Bahl-Lab/Bahl-Lab.github.io/_posts/2019-12-17-Open-Post-doc-positions!.md

 layout: post
 ---

-We currently have two open positions for Post-doctoral scholars!
+We currently have two (or more) open positions for Post-doctoral scholars!
 Information about project goals are below:

 We are looking for postdoc fellows to join us and work on the following NIAID-NIH and CDC funded projects.